What is Uterine Cancer?

 Treatment of uterine cancer involves surgery, with the possibility of radiotherapy or chemotherapy, or a combination of both.

 Surgery for uterine cancer will remove the uterus, fallopian tubes and the ovaries (total hysterectomy & salpingo-oophorectomy).
-The removal of lymph nodes to determine the extent of the disease is under study at present.
+The removal of lymph nodes has been performed for more than 35 years but evidence to support its clinical practice is poor.
+At present, I lead a research program to determine if removal of lymph nodes is of benefit to patients.

 Patients are required to fast at least 6 hours prior to surgery.
 Usually no bowel prep is required.
 We advise patients to stop smoking before the operation as it makes postoperative recovery much easier.
 Before surgery, all blood thinning medication should be stopped for two weeks prior.